 Without a properly functioning thyroid, for instance, your body cannot optimally create:

-- Thyroid hormones are even involved in growth in puberty, such as growth of your bones for instance
+- thyroid hormones are even involved in growth in puberty, such as the growth of your bones, for instance!

 And much more...